RushuiGuan/expression/docfx_project/articles/design.md

 Notice that comma and parentheses are considered as control tokens but the string boundary (double quote) are not.
 String boundaries are part of the string token and will be stripped and disgarded by the [StringLiteralToken](xref:Albatross.Expression.Tokens.StringLiteralToken) class during the evaluation process.

 ## Create a Stack
 This step converts the tokenized queue into a postfix stack using the [Shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).
-The code lives in the [BuildStack](xref:Albatross.Expression.Parser.BuildStack(System.Collections.Generic.Queue{Albatross.Expression.Tokens.IToken})) method of the [Parser](xref:Albatross.Expression.Parser) class.
+The implementation is in the [BuildStack](xref:Albatross.Expression.Parser.BuildStack(System.Collections.Generic.Queue{Albatross.Expression.Tokens.IToken})) method of the [Parser](xref:Albatross.Expression.Parser) class.
 A postfix stack is also called a [Reverse polish notion](https://en.wikipedia.org/wiki/Reverse_Polish_notation).

 Here are the top popping stack for the example above:
 * Expression: `4 + 5 * 6 - max(7, 1)`